josephruocco/sentiment-analysis-frontend-1/README.md

 ## Updating Search box

+**Go to these pages to do the following:**
-* Go to src/components/InputBox.js
+* View rendering logic: src/components/InputBox.js
-* Add all your logic there in rendering the view for InputBox.js

-* To edit CRUD API functions, go to src/actions/Tweet.js
+* CRUD Backend API Calls: src/actions/Tweet.js
+* CSS for views: src/styles/InputBox.css

 ## Updating SentimentOutput.js

+* **It should not be calling any internal backend API action**
 * This simply takes data such as happy or sad and display the appropriate view.

-* It should not be calling any internal backend API action
-* Edit the views of the page in src/components/SentimentOutput.js
+* View rendering logic: src/components/SentimentOutput.js
+* CSS for views: src/styles/SentimentResult.css